 I serve avocados with everything!
 It is the best side dish and filler for every meal.
 I jokingly say (though it is true) that avocados are my fast food.

 We have a local, grass-fed, cattle farmer that we get our beef from.
 It is a great price and I can buy it in bulk.
-My sister and I usually spilt half of a cow and it is enough meat to fill the deep freezer.
+My sister and I usually split half of a cow and it is enough meat to fill the deep freezer.
 I love having a freezer full of healthy meats.

 I buy organic whole chickens from the local grocery store and again, I like to stock up!
 I really hate going to the grocery store with 4 kids, so the less I have to go, the better!
 It is nothing for me to buy 10 whole chickens in one trip to the grocery store, believe me, it definitely won’t go to waste.

 Similar to the meat, we have a local dairy farmer.
-When I say local I mean right up the road!
+When I say local, I mean right up the road!
 It is the best!
-I always thought it be fun to have a dairy cow, but having it right up the road is the next best thing, maybe even better.
-No work required and we still get fresh, local, raw milk.
+I always thought it would be fun to have a dairy cow, but having it right up the road is the next best thing, maybe even better.
+No work required, yet we still get fresh, local, raw milk.

 Thankfully, we also live really close to an Amish community that sells butter.
 Again, I buy in bulk when I visit them!
 Usually, I will take all the butter they have made and split it with my sister.
 I store it in the freezer and defrost it as needed.